-Dou river East side - vision for the urban transportation adapted on the new road layout
+Dou river East side - vision for the urban transportation adapted on the new road layout the existing housing properties.

 As a result, the former industrial big block present within the district appears now unpacked in smaller blocks which enable developers and planners to reuse the existing buildings and import new economies.